golemcloud/rib/README.md

 ## Rib

-A programming language to interact with WebAssembly components deployed in runtimes like Wasmtime, Golem, etc.
+A programming language to interact with WebAssembly components deployed in web assembly runtimes

 ## Wasmtime integration